sadewadee/advanced-log-manager/wiki/Features.md

 **Key Capabilities & Benefits:**

+*   **Advanced Code Editor:** Professional CodeMirror editor with syntax highlighting, line numbers, code folding, and bracket matching for Apache configuration files.
+Makes editing complex .htaccess rules much easier and less error-prone.
+*   **Auto-Save Functionality:** Intelligent auto-save feature with debouncing to prevent excessive saves while you type.
+Includes a toggle to enable/disable auto-save and visual indicators showing save status.
 *   **Direct & Secure Editing:** Modify the `.htaccess` file without needing FTP access or cPanel, making quick and necessary changes much easier and faster.
-The editor often includes syntax highlighting for better readability.
-*   **Automatic Backup and Restore:** Automatically creates a backup of your `.htaccess` file before saving any changes.
+*   **Automatic Backup and Restore:** Automatically creates up to 3 backups of your `.htaccess` file before saving any changes.
 This crucial safety feature allows you to easily restore a previous version if a new configuration causes issues, preventing site downtime and ensuring site stability.
+*   **One-Click Restore:** Simple interface to restore from any of the saved backups with timestamp information.
 *   **Pre-defined Common Snippets:** Access a library of pre-defined code snippets for common tasks, such as:
     *   **WordPress Rewrite Rules:** Standard rules for permalinks.
     *   **Browser Caching:** Improve site speed by instructing browsers to cache static assets.
     *   **GZIP Compression:** Reduce file sizes for faster delivery.
     *   **Security Headers:** Enhance site security by adding HTTP security headers.
     *   **Blocking IP Addresses:** Prevent malicious traffic.
-*   **Syntax Validation (Optional):** Some editors may offer basic syntax validation to help prevent common errors that could lead to a 500 Internal Server Error.
+*   **Duplicate Prevention:** Smart detection prevents adding the same snippet multiple times.
+*   **Site Accessibility Testing:** Automatic testing after changes to ensure your site remains accessible, with automatic rollback if issues are detected.
+*   **Status Indicators:** Real-time status updates showing editor state, auto-save status, and unsaved changes warnings.
+*   **503 Error Protection:** Enhanced validation to prevent service unavailable errors from malformed .htaccess rules.

 ### 2.2.
 PHP Config Presets